 Is Peanut Butter Gluten-Free?
 Every Brand Checked (2026)

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

-Yes, peanut butter is naturally gluten-free โ but not every brand is safe.
+Yes, peanut butter is naturally gluten-free β but not every brand is safe.
 We checked 20+ brands and found the ones celiacs should trust (and avoid).

 Want to save this recipe?